azrinaa/chat-app/README.md

 ### How do I start the app?

 - Start with `npm install` to install project dependencies
-- Secondly, run ` npm start` to start the application
+- Secondly, run ` npm start` to start the application*
+-
+- To run `npm run-script build` to compile the web application into an executable file.
 - *Note: Do start the websocket server beforehand.